-• You live in France and are tax resident of France?
+• You live in France and are a tax resident of France?

-Regardless of your nationality, you have to declare all your worldwilde income, whatever its source or country of origin.
+Regardless your nationality, you have to declare all your world income, whatever its source or country of origin.

-Depending on the source and the country of origin, income will be treated and taxed differently.
+Depending on the source and the country of origin, income is treated and taxed differently.

-If there is any doubt as to your place of residence, or if you could be considered resident of two countries, it is the provisions of the convention for the avoidance of double taxation which prevails.
+In case of doubt about your residence, or if you could be considered a resident of two countries, the provisions of the Double Taxation Covention apply.

-Property rental income and certain other foreign sourced income, such as public sector pensions or earned income from a foreign activity, should continue to be taxed in the UK, but you still need to declare the taxable amount on your French return.
-It won’t be taxed again in France, under the double taxation treaty, but it will be taken into account to work out at what rate other income should be taxed, and will have the effect of pushing your other income into a higher tax band.
+Rental income from property and certain other foreign income sources, such as public sector pensions or income from a foreign activity, must continue to be taxed in the UK, but you must still declare the taxable amount on your French return.
+It will not be taxed again in France under the double taxation treaty, but it will be taken into account to determine the rate at which other income should be taxed, and will have the effect of pushing your other income into a higher tax bracket.

-Other pension income from private pensions and foreign state pension are assessed for tax in France and should be paid gross in the source country.
+Other pension income from private pensions and foreign state pensions is taxed in France and must be paid gross in the source country.

-For the following types of income such as pension lump sums, tax exempt investments, dividends from foreign shares, premium bonds, offshore bank interest, capital gains tax and gites rental, it is advisable to ask assistance to complete your tax return.
+For the following types of income such as pension lump sums, tax-free investments, dividends from foreign shares, premium bonds, offshore bank interest, capital gains tax and rental of gîtes, it is advisable to seek help in completing your tax return.

-• You live abroad and you have French assets?
+• You live abroad and have French assets?

-Regardless of your nationality, you only have to declare income from French sources, even though they did not generate any revenue.
-Some of these assets will be taxable and other not.
+Regardless your nationality, you only need to declare income from French sources, even if they did not generate any revenue.
+Some of these assets will be taxable and some will not.

 The main categories considered as income from French sources are:

-- income from immovable property situated in France or rights connected with such property;
+- Income from real estate located in France or rights related to such property;

-- income from French movable property and any other stocks and shares invested in France;
+- Income from French movable property and all other shares and securities invested in France;

-- income from professional activities, whether employed or not, carried on in France or from for-profit transactions carried out in France;
+- Income from professional activities, whether employed or not, carried out in France or from transactions for profit carried out in France;

-- capital gains on the transfer of property rights when connected with businesses operated in France as well as immovable property situated in France;
+- Capital gains from the transfer of property rights when linked to businesses operated in France, as well as immovable property located in France;

-- capital gains on the transfer of corporate rights when pertaining to companies having their head offices in France.
+- Capital gains from the transfer of corporate rights related to companies having their head offices in France.

-This list is not exhaustive, and for any other income not listed, please ask our tax team.
+This list is not exhaustive, and for any other income not listed, please contact our tax team.

-Double taxation treaties serve to prevent double taxation of income earned in one country by a resident of another country.
-It also makes clear the taxing rights between two countries on different types of income arising from cross-border economic activities.
-The agreements also provide for reduction or exemption of tax on certain types of income.
+Double taxation treaties serve to avoid double taxation of income earned in one country by a resident of another country.
+They also clarify the taxing rights between two countries on different types of income from cross-border economic activities.
+The agreements also provide for tax reductions or exemptions for certain types of income.

 • Tax forms